Brunadiasmiguel/Hangman/README.md

 ## Requirements & Deliverables
 The **mandatory** requirements that this project needs to satisfy are:
 * Your repository must be clean and organized, which means that it must include a *.gitignore* file and a README file, as well as have a well-structured file organization.
-* Your code must include functions.
+* Your code includes functions and list comprehension

 The **mandatory** deliverables that you must turn in are:
 * Link to the repository you used while building your project.
 The repository must include a README.md file with a description of your project and all the files you used to build your game.
 Remember to commit often!